IN this week's SME Focus,

 The mundane aspects.
 My inbox stresses me out as I get so many e-mails.

-What are your ambitions for the firm?
+What are your ambitions for

 I think there is scope for us to plug a few gaps in the market, both in Aberdeen and further afield.
 Venue number two is on my mind right now.
 Preliminary investment options have been explored but the strategy of the business is to self-invest and reduce reliability on bank loans and outside investors.